yokiano/code_controller/README.md

 # Code Controller

-Code Controller (aka CC) is an immediate plug & play GUI library that is mainly aimed for the development of creative and visual programs.
+Code Controller (aka CC) is an immediate plug & play GUI tool that is mainly aimed for the development of creative and visual programs.
 The main focus of the project are ease of use and overhead zeroing while trying to (1) provide powerful tools to debug and interact with a live program, (2) minimizing software iterations and gui controls setup time, (3) be portable between different platforms and frameworks.

 The project is still in development and will include additional features in the future.
-The core functionality will probably remain, although some major design changes and few bug fixes are still required.
+The core functionality will probably remain, although some UI changes and few bug fixes are still required.
-Any direct or indirect support and contribution will be appreciated.
+Any direct or indirect support and contribution will be much appreciated.

+**Notes**
+**- The GUI elements are placed automatically in their dedicated panes.
+This is not intended to be an "end user" gui library but rather a quick and simple way to control and debug your program variables.**
+**- The GUI controllers panel is opened as a separate window using an independent TornadoFX app.
+This way it doesn't matter what framework or platform you are using, as long as it's in kotlin/java.**

-An example of a fully equipped control panel.
+An example of a fully equipped control panel:

 **Core features overview:**